Bhadgaon, Maharashtra

-Bhadgaon Is A City And Tehsil Located In The Jalgaon District Of The Indian State Of Maharashtra.
-Its Population Is Approximately 45,000-50,000 People.
-Pachora-Bhadgaon Known As The Twin City.
-Nagerdeola Railway Station Serves Bhadgaon City.
-Bhadgaon City Urban Area 48.27 km2, Consist Of Four Suburbs Bhadgaon, Tongaon, Karab, Wadhade.
-City Located On One Nashik-Jalgaon National Highway 753J And One Nashik-Jalgaon State Highway 25.
-Jalgaon City Which Is The Administrative Headquarters Of The District In Nashik Division Of Maharashtra State.
-Bhadgaon City Is Located 367 Km From Capital Mumbai And 354 Km From Cultural Capital Pune.
+Bhadgaon is a city and tehsil located in the Jalgaon District of the Indian state of Maharashtra.
+Its population is approximately 45,000-50,000 people.
+Its twin city is Pachora.
+The Nagerdeola railway station serves Bhadgaon City.
+The city's urban spans 48.27 square kilometres, and consists of three suburbs (Tongaon, Karab, and Wadhade).
+Both National Highway 753J and Maharashtra State Highway 25 run through the city.
+Bhadgaon is located 367 km from the state's capital, Mumbai.

 History

 A copper-plate grant of the Rashtrakuta Emperor Govinda III found near Bhadgaon (Pachora Taluka) has been dated to Saka 732 (809 A.D.).
 It records the donation of a village called Bhaulavara in the Bahula vishaya, corresponding to the modern Pachora district.

 Jalgaon seems to have come under the sway of the Imperial Rashtrakuta dynasty, with their capital at Manyakheta (modern Malkhed in North Karnataka in Karnataka State).
 The powerful rulers of this family extended their kingdom into the Deccan, Konkan, part of Gujarat and Central India up to the Vindhyas and remained in power until they were overthrown by Chalukya Tailapa in about 970 A.D.

 The ancient name of the city was Battagram or possibly Bhattagram meaning Bhatt symbolizing warrior or Bhat meaning brilliant Brahmins (the highest caste in Hinduism).